MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ### completion_status()

-Contributes to assembling a bloc of graduates.
+Identifies students completing a program in a timely manner.

 *Completion status* is “timely” for students graduating no later than their timely-completion term; “late” or “NA” otherwise.
 Only records satisfying data sufficiency can be processed for completion status.

 [`completion_status()`](https://midfieldr.github.io/midfieldr/reference/completion_status.md)
-yields a status label for each student.
+assigns a status label to each student.
 The principal data frame must include the variables `{mcid, timely_term}.` The first degree term is pulled from the `degree` table.
 The data frame is returned with the following variables added: